richafnu/Viva/Viva/glint/setup/360-faqs.md

 ### Are benchmark comparisons available for Glint 360 Feedback programs?
 No. Glint does not offer benchmarks for 360 items.

+### Can subjects, admins, coaches, or a subject's manager view a subject's 360 report if the subject's self-assessment isn't complete?
+No. Self-assessment completion is required for 360 report generation.

 ## Coach FAQs